Fall & Winter 2019

 Yard waste colleted in bags or bundles only.
 For yard waste to be collected curbside or at our seasonal drop off, it must be in brown biodegradable lawn bags or small bundles of branches that are the accecpted size listed above.
 Loose yard waste in cans cannot be collected.

 When is the curbside pick-up season?
-The town offers curbside collection for 8 weeks in Spring and 8 weeks again in the Fall.
-These weeks, usually coincide when yard work is the heaviest, spring cleaning and fall leaves.
+The town offers weekly curbside collection for 10 weeks in Spring and weekly curbside collection for10 weeks again in the Fall.
+These weeks coincide when yard work is the heaviest, spring cleaning and fall leaves.
+During the Summer season between the Spring and Fall weekly collection, the town offers every other week curbside collection services.

 Collection takes place on your regular trash & recycling day, but a third separate truck comes to collect just this material.
 Please remember, yard waste is NOT allowed in the trash or recycling program and cannot be collected with these programs.

-Spring season begins around April 15th and continues through June 15th.
-Fall season usually runs from October 15th to December 15th.
+Spring season begins approximately the 3rd week in April and continues weekly for 10 weeks.
+Summer season collection begins in July and continues every other week until Fall season begins.
+Fall season begins approximately the 2nd week in October and continues weekly for 10 weeks.
 Actual dates will vary as we always start on Monday and we do take into account our current weather conditions.

 What happens to the yard waste after collected?
 It is turned into compost.
 This is why it cannot be bagged in plastic, mixed with trash or non-organic materials.